 In 2016, Dale Wood was driving the #96 Nissan Altima

 A season with Nissan Motorsport

 For the 2016 V8 Supercars Championship season, Wood returned to Kelly Racing.
 Since his previous experience with the squad, the team was rebranded to Nissan Motorsport, running Nissan Altima L33s.
 Wood was driving the #96 GB Galvanising Racing Nissan Altima.

 He was in the top 10 two times, ninth at Bathurst 1000 and seventh in the first race of Gold Coast 600.
 His endurance co-driver was David Russell.

 For the 2017 Virgin Australia Supercars Championship season, Wood joined Erebus Motorsport to drive the #99 Holden VF Commodore.
-His endurance co-driver is Chris Pither.
+He finished 23rd in the points, with fourth place at Bathurst 1000 as his best result.
+His endurance co-driver was Chris Pither.